r-hub/proposal/proposal.md

 For legal reasons, OSX workers need to run on Apple hardware.
 Many companies offer OSX as IaaS, and this seems to be the simplest and cheapest solution for us.
-Most likely we will rent a Mac Mini server with 16GB memory from https://macstadium.com, unless we get a better offer.
+Most likely we will rent one or two Mac Mini servers with 16GB memory from https://macstadium.com, unless we get a better offer.
 This server comes with a VMware ESXi v6.0 Hypervisor, so we run multiple instances of OSX on it, in virtual machines.
 We create snapshot images for the latest two or three OSX versions, and we start each R package build